 When should you choose interchange plus pricing?

-Interchange plus has picked up a lot of steam lately online, and should be considered by businesses who want transparency into the cost of every single payment (though sometimes the perceived transparency doesn’t match reality).
+Interchange plus has picked up a lot of steam lately online, and should be considered by businesses who want transparency into the cost of every single payment.
 It’s a great option for businesses that keep a keen eye on finances and margins, and know which special programs they qualify for.

 If you do choose an interchange plus pricing model, be sure to understand if there are any other fees added by your processor to make up for the smaller fixed fee they are getting on each transaction.